Philosophy of Humor

 These two possibilities in my imagination amount to a comparison between the observed movement and my own.
 If the other person’s movement is exaggerated and inexpedient, my increased expenditure in order to understand it is inhibited in statu nascendi, as it were in the act of being mobilized; it is declared superfluous and is free for use elsewhere or perhaps for discharge by laughter (Freud 1905 [1974], 254).

 Freud analyzes the third laughter situation, which he calls “humor,” much as Spencer analyzed laughter in general.
 Humor occurs “if there is a situation in which, according to our usual habits, we should be tempted to release a distressing affect and if motives then operate upon us which suppress that affect in statu nascendi [in the process of being born]… .
-The pleasure of humor … comes about … at the cost of a release of affect that does not occur: it arise from an economy in the expenditure of affect” (293).
+The pleasure of humor … comes about … at the cost of a release of affect that does not occur: it arises from an economy in the expenditure of affect” (293).
 His example is a story told by Mark Twain in which his brother was building a road when a charge of dynamite went off prematurely, blowing him high into the sky.
 When the poor man came down far from the work site, he was docked half a day’s pay for being “absent from his place of employment.”
 Freud’s explanation of our laughter at this story is like the explanation above at Graham’s poem about the cheapskate nephew.
 In laughing at this story, he says, we are releasing the psychic energy that we had summoned to feel pity for Twain’s brother, but that became superfluous when we heard the fantastic last part.
 “As a result of this understanding, the expenditure on the pity, which was already prepared, becomes unutilizable and we laugh it off” (295).

 Having sketched several versions of the Relief Theory, we can note that today almost no scholar in philosophy or psychology explains laughter or humor as a process of releasing pent-up nervous energy.
 There is, of course, a connection between laughter and the expenditure of energy.
 Hearty laughter involves many muscle groups and several areas of the nervous system.
 Laughing hard gives our lungs a workout, too, as we take in far more oxygen than usual.
 But few contemporary scholars defend the claims of Spencer and Freud that the energy expended in laughter is the energy of feeling emotions, the energy of repressing emotions, or the energy of thinking, which have built up and require venting.